vickydelk/DH110-UX/Assignment01/README.md

 ![website screenshot](../unstatschartss.png)

-This website highlights the sevarity of food inscirity worldwide and backs up their claims with facts and figures.
-This statistical branch of he UN (UN stats) works to compile statistical data worldwide to advance the global statistical system and improve peoples lives.
-The Particualar artical I have chosen is very through in their data analysis and incluses information on a number of nations.It presents its data using both numbers and charts and cites many scientific studys when making claims.
-It explains how acomplishing the "Zero Hunger" goal will come with the improvemnt in suatainable agriculture, equal access to land and technology, and certain increased investments.
+This website highlights the severity of food insecurity worldwide and backs up its claims with facts and figures.
+This statistical branch of the UN (UN stats) works to compile statistical data worldwide to advance the global statistical system and improve people's lives.
+The Particular article I have chosen is very thorough in its data analysis and includes information on a number of nations.
+It presents its data using numbers and charts and cites many scientific studies when making claims.
+It explains how accomplishing the "Zero Hunger" goal will come with the improvement in sustainable agriculture, equal access to land and technology, and certain increased investments.

 ###Huristic Evalustion

-##Overall Evaluation
-Overall, I felt this website did a god job of providing the nessecary statistics for the Zero Hunger SUstainable goal.
-I found the charts to be extreamy useful for visuallizing the information.
-However, I found the information to be a little dense and quite statistocal.
-For this reason, I think this website of best for someone already focused on this sustainable goal rather than someone new to learning about food insecurity.
-Overall, I would rate this website a 8/10 becuase it has a lot of very useful informtion conveyes in a pretty good way, I just thin it could cader to a broader audience.

 ## #1 Visibility of System Status
-Users should be kept aware on the status of whatever they are doing on a site.
+Definition: Users should be kept aware of the status of whatever they do on a site.
+Evaluation: This site does a good job at meeting his huristic.Each  button is correctly labled with the outcome of pressing it and loading signs are used approperatly.
+Sevarity Rating: 1

 ## #2 Match Between System and the Real World
-Design with phrases, concepts, and flows already familar to the user.
+Definition: Design with phrases, concepts, and flows already familiar to the user.
+Evaluation: This site does a good job at meeting this huristic.
+The scoll, chart layout, and buttons all function like expected to the user.
+Sevarity Rating: 1

 ## #3 User Control and Freedom
-Easily allow Users to exit or undo tasks
+Definition: Easily allow Users to exit or undo tasks
+Evaluation: This site makes it easy to undo poppping out a chart, this site does not allow you to "un download" a chart after pressing the button.
+For this Reason this huristoc is not met.
+Sevarity Rating: 2

 ## #4 Consistency and Standards
-Make uniform design and concept decisions across the whole of your appplication
+Definition: Make uniform design and concept decisions across the whole of your application
+Evaluation: This huristc is met.
+The site uses the exact same format for presenting their charts and descriptions throght the page.
+It also follows the same color scheme and font.
+Sevarity Rating: 1

 ## #5 Error Prevention
-Anticipate and prevent users errors before they happen
+Definition: Anticipate and prevent users' errors before they happen
+Evaluation:

 ## #6 Recognition Rather Than Recall
-Do not force users to memorize any information, instead give it to them and let them recall it
+Definition: Do not force users to memorize any information, instead, give it to them and let them recall it
+Evaluation:

 ## #7 Flexibility and Efficiency of Use
+Definition: Grant more experienced users shortcuts t speed up their uses
+Evaluation:

 ## #8 Aesthetic and Minimalist Design
+Definition: Only contain relevant and necessary information
+Evaluation:

 ## #9 Help Users Recognize, Diagnose, and Recover From Errors
+Definition: Use clear and concise error messages
+Evaluation:

 ## #10 Help and Documentation
+Definition: Provide documentation users may follow to complete their task
+Evaluation:

+##Overall Evaluation
+Overall, I felt this website did a good job of providing the necessary statistics for the Zero Hunger SUstainable goal.
+I found the charts to be extremely useful for visualizing the information.
+However, I found the information to be a little dense and quite statistical.
+For this reason, I think this website of best for someone already focused on this sustainable goal rather than someone new to learn about food insecurity.
+Overall, I would rate this website an 8/10 because it has a lot of very useful information conveyed in a pretty good way, I just think it could cater to a broader audience.

 ### https://www.jointsdgfund.org/sustainable-development-goals/goal-2-zero-hunger from Joint SDG Fund

-###Huristic Evaluation
+###Huristic Evalustion

 ## #1 Visibility of System Status
+Definition: Users should be kept aware of the status of whatever they do on a site.
+Evaluation:

 ## #2 Match Between System and the Real World
+Definition: Design with phrases, concepts, and flows already familiar to the user.
+Evaluation:

 ## #3 User Control and Freedom
+Definition: Easily allow Users to exit or undo tasks
+Evaluation:

 ## #4 Consistency and Standards
+Definition: Make uniform design and concept decisions across the whole of your application
+Evaluation:

 ## #5 Error Prevention
+Definition: Anticipate and prevent users' errors before they happen
+Evaluation:

 ## #6 Recognition Rather Than Recall
+Definition: Do not force users to memorize any information, instead, give it to them and let them recall it
+Evaluation:

 ## #7 Flexibility and Efficiency of Use
+Definition: Grant more experienced users shortcuts t speed up their uses
+Evaluation:

 ## #8 Aesthetic and Minimalist Design
+Definition: Only contain relevant and necessary information
+Evaluation:

 ## #9 Help Users Recognize, Diagnose, and Recover From Errors
+Definition: Use clear and concise error messages
+Evaluation:

 ## #10 Help and Documentation
+Definition: Provide documentation users may follow to complete their task
+Evaluation:

+##Overall Evaluation